senimanjs/seniman/README.md

 ### Any example of this framework running somewhere?

 Yes -- the documentation site for Seniman is built using Seniman itself!
 You can access the (currently in-development) site at [seniman.space](https://seniman.space).

-### Is my actual component code downloaded to the client?

-No, only the resulting DOM operations are sent to the client -- your component code is never downloaded to the client.
-This  means you can safely implement sensitive logic (like loading data from a database) or use sensitive data (like secret tokens) within the component code.